Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Conditions associated with an increased risk of developing melanoma in children and adolescents include the following:

-Patients with central nervous system melanoma arising in the context of congenital melanocytic nevi syndrome have a poor prognosis, with 100% mortality.
-Most of these patients will have NRAS mutations; therefore, there is potential rationale for treatment with mitogen-activated protein kinase pathway inhibitors.
-Transient symptomatic improvement was noted in four children receiving a MEK inhibitor, but all patients eventually died from disease progression.[
+Patients with central nervous system (CNS) melanomas arising in the context of congenital melanocytic nevi syndrome have a poor prognosis, with a mortality rate of 100%.
+Most of these patients have NRAS variants.
+Therefore, mitogen-activated protein kinase pathway inhibitors might be used in the treatment of this disease.
+Four children who received a MEK inhibitor experienced transient symptomatic improvements.
+However, all patients eventually died of disease progression.[

-Phenotypic traits that are associated with an increased risk of melanoma in adults have been documented in children and adolescents with melanoma and include the following:[
+Phenotypic traits associated with an increased risk of melanoma in adults have been documented in children and adolescents with melanoma and include the following:[

 References: